wireapp/roman/README.md

 In case `url` was specified when creating the service webhook will be used.
 All requests coming from Wire to your Service's endpoint will have HTTP Header `Authorization` with value:
  `Bearer <service_authentication>`.
 Make sure you verify this value in your webhook implementation.
-Wire will send events to the `url` you specified when creating the Service.
-Your webhook should always return HTTP code `200`
+Wire will send events as `POST` HTTP request to the `url` you specified when creating the Service.
+Your webhook should always return HTTP code `200` as the result

 ### Websocket
 In order to receive events via _Websocket_ connect to: